What are they and when are they worth it?

 Material & Weather Protection

 Look for coated or TPU-coated fabrics for better rain protection.
-Seam tape or waterproof zippers increase protection.
+Seam tape or waterproof zips increase protection.

 Volume and Fit

-Typical volumes range between 15–30 liters for everyday/commute; 30+ liters are practical for travel.
-Try out the straps and back padding — comfortable load distribution is important.
+Typical volumes range from 15–30 litres for everyday/commuting; 30+ litres are practical for travel.
+Try the straps and back padding — comfortable weight distribution is important.

 Extras

-- USB charging port (convenient, but check internal organization)
+- USB charging port (practical, but check internal organisation)

 - Sustainable materials (recycled, bluesign, PFC-free)